xzhangfordham/CISTutorials/introductionEmacs.md

 It may be helpful to know the **cd** (change directory), **pwd** (print working directory) and **ls** (list contents) commands for this step or to be familiar with the concept of absolute and relative paths.
 They are explained in the tutorial [Introduction to Linux](introductionLinux.md).

-Here, I begin in the directory of my account on the remote machine /home/students/cking74 and navigate to a folder I previously created named “text_files” which holds the file I wish to open with emacs, “info.txt”.
+Here, we begin in the directory of the account on the remote machine /home/students/cking74 and navigate to a folder that was previously created named “text_files” which holds the file we wish to open with emacs, “info.txt”.

 <img src="/docs/assets/CISWork45.png" alt="Navigate to folder">

 Of course if you already know the full location of the file and don’t want to go through the navigation steps, you could just prepend it to the file name.
-This means I could reference the file from a different location on the machine as “**/home/students/cking74/demo/text_files/info.txt**” rather than just “**info.txt**”  in the following steps.
+This means we could reference the file from a different location on the machine as “**/home/students/cking74/demo/text_files/info.txt**” rather than just “**info.txt**”  in the following steps.

 ### Step 4:
 You can **open the file** by simply typing **emacs** followed by the file name into the terminal and pressing **enter**.
-Here I open the file “info.txt” with the following command:
+Here we open the file “info.txt” with the following command:

     emacs info.txt